Ananya-ags/VisualMetaGuidedSkinLesionClassification/README.md

 # Visual Meta-Guided Skin Lesion Classification

 ### This repo contains our work which has been accepted at ML-CDS 2022.
-Proceedings of our work shall be published in conjunction with the proceedings of MICCAI 2022.
+Proceedings of our work have been published in conjunction with the proceedings of MICCAI 2022.
+The corresponding research paper is published under the title "Visually Aware Metadata-Guided Supervision for Improved Skin Lesion Classification Using Deep Learning and can be found at the following link- https://link.springer.com/chapter/10.1007/978-3-031-23223-7_6
 ### Co-authors: Anshul Pundhir, Ananya Agarwal, Saurabh Dadhich, Balasubramanian Raman

 #### To run the code: